Did you know that alcohol is the biggest drug threat in the world?

 - Compulsive behavior

-Whenever a human being performs action that promotes survival – eating or sex, for example – the brain rewards the individual with pleasurable sensations.
+Whenever a human being performs an action that promotes survival – eating or sex, for example – the brain rewards the individual with pleasurable sensations.
 The person learns to associate the action with the reward, motivating them to repeat the action.

 The use of alcohol and other intoxicants mimics that natural biological response.
 After a drink, a person feels happier, at ease, and more relaxed.
 Best of all, those feelings last longer than naturally-stimulated responses.